jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

   * What project did Randi take on that no one else wanted? ~19:10
   * What filesystem does FreeBSD support that convinced Randel to move all his websites to FreeBSD? ~24:25
   * Are there any large companies that sponser FreeBSD?  ~ 31:00
-  * How could you get involved in helping the FreeBSD community? ~38:15
+  * How can you get involved in helping the FreeBSD community? ~38:15
   * What is Randi's opinion about "getting more women in open-source?"  ~40:00
   * What is Randi saying that is the wrong focus? ~49:00
-  * Linux, Ubuntu and Fedora, have regular release cycles and then long term support, what kind of release cycles doed FreeBSD have?  ~50:25
+  * Linux, Ubuntu and Fedora, have regular release cycles and then long term support, what kind of release cycles does FreeBSD have?  ~50:25
   * Would you like to try/use FreeBSD or PC-BSD?

 ### Lab